 Seni Kreatif Programme – USM, Penang (1986-1992)

 Program Seni Kreatif USM was an integrated arts programme for 10-15 year old students organised by the School of Arts, Universiti Sains Malaysia (1986-1991).

-Produced by FAC and YTP, Teater Muda was an arts education programme and innovative performance platform for young people which lasted for 10 years.
+Produced by FAC and YTP, Teater Muda was a 10-year arts education programme and performance platform for young people.

 Anak-Anak Kota Programme – Arts-ED, Penang (2001 – 2008)

 Anak-anak Kota (Children of the City) was the second programme initiated by Arts-ED, with the objective of providing a heritage education programme for young residents which would complement conservation efforts by adult-run heritage groups.

 MyBALIKpulau Programme – Arts-ED, Penang (2004 – 2008)

 Spanning six years, myBALIKpulau helped young residents of Balik Pulau connect with their community heritage by discovering, mapping, and interpreting natural and cultural assets through creative mediums like photography, illustration, and comics.

 Heritage Heboh Programme – Arts-ED, Penang (2006 – 2013)